robinagandhi/swa/index.md

 In-class exercises will be conducted in stages that correspond to the software development lifecycle.
 The objective of assignments is to gain hands-on experience in various techniques and tools for software assurance and apply them to build secure software.
 Details about the assignments will follow as we go further into the semester.
 Special software programs/tools will be provided to you for some of the assignments.
 The instructions to turn in the assignment will be provided along with each the assignments.

 ### Grading
-20% Reading summaries/open discussion and class participation
+20% In-class quizzes, open discussion and class participation
 20% Mid-term
 20% Final exam (Comprehensive)
-20% In-class Exercises
+20% Assignments (Many in-class)
-20% Semester Project and Presentation
+20% Semester Project and Presentation (Team-based)

 ### Course Meeting Schedule
 In this semester there are scheduled ~16 available class periods on Wednesdays for 135 minutes each.
 Accounting for in-class exams, project presentations, snow days, instructor travel to conferences and the like we will actually have something closer to 10-11 class periods for instruction.